 In order to sit an examination at an alternative location other than the university campus / outside Halmstad, it is necessary to obtain written permission from the examinations office in conjunction with the head of school concerned.
 The application for permission to sit the examination at an alternative location should be submitted to the examinations office (Student Centre) at the latest two weeks before the examination is due to take place.

 If a student´s examination script for whatever reason is mislaid, the head of school together with the lecturer concerned and the student should undertake suitable measures for an alternative assessment of the study performance.

 If an examination is interrupted due to a power cut, fire alarm etc, a new examination sitting should be set up as soon as possible and certainly at the latest within three weeks of the original date of the examination.

 If there are specific reasons arising, the examiner has the right to grant an application for an alternative examination format from that which is stated in the syllabus.

 Notification of examination results should be made within 15 working days after each examination and certainly at the latest two (2) weeks prior to the re-take.
-The results should be notified along with the student´s Swedish identification number made up of the first six (6) numbers.
-The result of the examination should immediately be reported in to LADOK.
+The results should be notified along with the student's Swedish identification number made up of the first six (6) numbers.
+The result of the examination should immediately be reported in the Student Portal.

 The examinee has the right to an oral or written review of the examination.
 At the latest, the timing of this review should be made in connection with the notification of examination results.